The trusted source for

 It's important to note that this report is not the result of a randomized, controlled trial.
 And, since fiber-eaters in this study were generally healthier than those who ate less fiber, it's possible (even likely) that their better outcomes resulted from some healthy lifestyle trait that was not measured and reported here.
 On the other hand, fiber consumption, unlike taking a prescription medication or undergoing a surgical procedure, is unlikely to be associated with adverse outcomes if these findings are erroneous.

-The Mayo Clinic provides a chart that includes fiber content of common foods (see Table on page 47).
-Remember, 10 g/day was enough to make a difference.8
+The Mayo Clinic provides a chart that includes fiber content of many common foods (see Table below).
+Remember, 10 g/day was enough to make a difference in this and in other studies.8

 1. Prosky L, et al. Determination of total dietary fiber in foods and food products: collaborative study.
 J Assoc Off Anal Chem 1985;68:677-679.